bowen-upenn/scene_graph_commonsense/README.md

 ## Extension to existing work

-Our Bayesian classification module can also server as a portable module and boost the performance of other SOTA works.
+Our Bayesian classification head can also serve as a portable module to furthermore improve the performance of other existing SOTA works.
-Ablation study details of this part can be found under the scenegraph_benchmark folder, which is based on the scenegraph_benchmark framework proposed in [Unbiased Scene Graph Generation from Biased Training](https://arxiv.org/abs/2002.11949).
+Ablation study details of this part can be found under the [scenegraph_benchmark](scenegraph_benchmark/) folder, which is based on the popular code framework [Scene-Graph-Benchmark](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch).

+## Visual results
 <p align="center">
 <img src=figures/plot_new.png />
 </p>